Al-Shaddadah: Capture and control by the Islamic State

+Capture and control by Kurdish-led forces

+Asayish members graduating at a training base near al-Shaddadah, 3 April 2023.

-When on 11 October 2015, the Kurdish-majority YPG and their multiethnic partners, including the al-Sanadid Forces of the Arab Shammar tribe, joined forces to form the SDF, al-Sanadid leader Bandar al-Humaydi made it an "immediate priority to liberate al-Hawl and al-Shaddadah from the Islamic State.”
+On 11 October 2015, one day after the Kurdish-majority People’s Protection Units (YPG) and allied groups, including the al-Sanadid Forces of the Arab Shammar tribe, formed the U.S.-backed Syrian Democratic Forces (SDF), al-Sanadid leader Bandar al-Humaydi made it an "immediate priority to liberate al-Hawl and al-Shaddadah from the Islamic State” for the newly formed coalition.

-On 24 November 2015, it became known that Islamic State militants were transferring their family members further south to the Deir ez-Zor Governorate.
-After the SDF captured the South Hasakah Dam on 30 November, they continued their offensive southward, towards the city of al-Shaddadah, now IS's last stronghold in al-Hasakah province.
-Subsequently, Arab tribal leaders reportedly urged IS to withdraw from the city "peacefully," in order to prevent civilian casualties and the possible collapse of al-Shaddadi's economic infrastructure, if a destructive battle between the SDF/coalition forces and the Islamic State were to occur.
-It was also reported that IS was beginning to evacuate some of its positions near al-Shaddadi.
+On 24 November 2015, it became known that ISIS militants were transferring their family members further south to the Deir ez-Zor Governorate.
+After the SDF captured the South Hasakah Dam on 30 November, they continued their offensive southward, towards the city of al-Shaddadah, now ISIS' last stronghold in al-Hasakah province.
+Subsequently, Arab tribal leaders reportedly urged ISIS to withdraw from the city "peacefully," in order to prevent civilian casualties and the possible collapse of al-Shaddadi's economic infrastructure, if a destructive battle between the SDF/coalition forces and the Islamic State were to occur.
+It was also reported that ISIS was beginning to evacuate some of its positions near al-Shaddadi.

-On 19 February 2016, the town was captured by the SDF.
+On 19 February 2016, the town was captured by the SDF and subsequently became part of the DAANES.
+After SDF forces took control of the town, Yazidi spiritual leader Eidou Baba Sheikh stated, “The Yazidis are happy when they [SDF] liberated the town.”

-On 21 January 2019, US and SDF forces were attacked by a VBIED.
-The Islamic State claimed responsibility for the attack through an affiliated news service.
+Following its capture, the U.S. Army established a military base southeast of the city.
+The base regularly receives cargo aircraft carrying logistical and military supplies and serves as a major hub for military coordination and anti-ISIS operations in cooperation with the SDF and local Asayish police force.

+The U.S. military base has been targeted with vehicle-borne improvised explosive devices (VBIEDs) and rocket attacks by ISIS and various Iranian-backed militias, including the Islamic Resistance in Iraq, notably during attacks on U.S. bases amid the Gaza conflict.

+Economy

+The areas surrounding al-Shaddadah contain one of the large oil and gas fields in Hasakah Governorate.